In this article, you’ll find answers to questions like:

 2. HOW TO TEACH WORDS?

 “I suggest parents make daily life a game of words,” Kostrub says.
 “So when you’re in the car, have your child look out the window for shapes and colors, or point out the colors of fruits and vegetables during a grocery trip.
 This makes it a game for the child, and then they don’t even know they’re learning.”

 But you don’t need to get in the car or go shopping to access valuable teaching moments.
 Just changing a diaper or taking your child with you to check the mail can strengthen vocabulary, as long as you talk to your child about each step of the process (For example: Let’s go get the mail!
 First, we’ll put on our shoes, then we’ll open the front door, etc.)

 “If you take a walk to the park for instance, and you point out plants and animals along the way, when the child encounters those experiences later in a book, they can identify those experiences as they relate to real life,” says Jeanne Siccone, Director of Children’s Literacy at the Literacy Coalition.
 “It gives them a baseline for comprehension when they open that book.”

 Keep in mind, though, you don’t have to wait until your child is walking or talking to engage them in your daily activities through talk.

-“Parents can actually start reading and talking to their child in the womb,” says Kostrub.
+“Parents can actually start reading and talking to their child in the womb,” Kostrub says.
 “And then continue speaking to the child as soon as he’s born.
 Even though they don’t understand you yet, they’re hearing the language, the cadence and structure, the pitch and intonation of the language.”

 This is how the human brain forms the ability to speak.
 For example, your toddler may not be able to say the words “nose” or “shoes,” but if you ask her to touch her nose or to go get her shoes, she probably can.